Defining Immediate Payments

-The number of real-time schemes is on the rise..
+The number of real-time schemes is on the rise.
 The Clearing House (TCH) Real-Time Payments in the US and SEPA Instant Payments in the EU are among those scheduled to go live in 2017.
-The UK recently took the lead in opening theirs to everyone with its New Access Model.
+The UK recently took the lead in opening its scheme to everyone with its New Access Model.

 The Changing Real-Time Payments Landscape